Learner-CFA/Distressed-Debt/README.md

-# Distressed-Debt
+# IB_modelling
-This repository is created to show the modelling work I have done for my future employer in the distressed debt space.
-It will eventually include a 13-Week CF Model, a Debt Waterfall model as well as a simple, three statement operating model.
-All content uploaded here is using public records only.
+This repository is created to show the modelling work I intend to complete for IB related tasks, such as LBOs, Comparable Companies Analysis, Sell-Side and Buy-Side M&A and the IPO process.
+It will also include modelling related to distressed debt investing such as 13-Week CF and waterfall models.
+Every information herein is derived from public sources.
+Any valutation should not be construed as investment advice since this is for demonstration purposes only.